DynamicGenetics/Epicosm_legacy/README.md

   ![DOI](https://img.shields.io/badge/DOI-TBC-blue.svg)

 ## Overview
-Epicosm is used for gathering and analysis of social media, in the context of cohort study epidemiology.
-Currently it works with Twitter.
-It's abilities include:
+Epicosm integrates social media analysis with cohort study epidemiology.
 * Harvesting ongoing and retrospective Tweets from a list of users.
 * Real-time stream-listening from geographic locations.
+* [in development] Real-time mapping of sentiment analysis.
-* Sentiment analysis of Tweets using LIWC and labMT.
+* Sentiment analysis of Tweets using labMT and LIWC (dictionary required for the latter).
 * [in development] Benchmarking of sentiment analysis against ground truth validations.